DwyaneChou/SBPEM/README.md

 V : h\*v

+# File Intrduction

+SBPEM.m is the main script for this model;

+L_operator.m is the antisymmetry operator;

+IAP.m is the IAP transformation program;

+fast_pass.m and slow_pass.m are the fast-wave part and slow-wave part for split scheme;

+genMesh.m is the mesh generator;

+B_operator.m is the (HDO)Harmoniously Diffusive Operator;

+HDO.m is the HDO integrate scheme;

+LF.m is the Leap-Frog integrate scheme;

+PC is the Predict-Correct integrate scheme;

+RK4 is a improved Runge-Kutta scheme;

+Haurwitz.m is the script to generate the Rossby-Haurwitz wave as the initial condition for testing the model;

+split_integrator.m is the split integrate procedure;

+spatial_discrete.m is the script which be used to choose wave-pass type;

+inner_product.m is used to calculate the inner product;

+output_netCDF.m is the I/O program.

 The output file name is "output.nc", you can plot the fields rapidly by using Panoply, ncview, ncbrowse and so on.